dk14/wolfram-mega/docs/oracles.md

 ```

 ## How to sign ads as oracle
- `src/client-api/utils/oracle-endpoint` has an example.
+ `src/client-api/oracle-auto-signer.ts` has an example.

 After starting oracle api,
-`ws://host:port/signCp` and `ws://host:port/signAd` would give you streams for signing capability ads and oracle ads respectively.
+`ws://host:port/signCp` and `ws://host:port/signAd` would give you REPL stream for signing capability ads and oracle ads respectively.
 You read a message - you write same message but with oracleSignature.

 The best approach is to sign messages manually unless they only differ in `seqNo` field.

+> Oracle capabilities are signed **without** PoW.
+Anyone can upgrade PoW of oracle's capability.

+> OracleId is signed **with** PoW - only oracle can upgrade its `OracleId` PoW.

 ## Signatures